jcamier/dfw_LoRa_LoRaWAN/README.md

 ## What is LoRa?
 * LoRa technology is used as wide area network wireless technology.

+* It is a great technology for IoT devices since its architecture is designed for very little power consumption (some devices last 10 years on a single battery) and for long ranges several miles.

+  - Transmission in general of as far as 15 km (9 mi) with clear line of sight or in urban areas is 2 to 3 km (~1+ mi)

+  - Bluetooth is only good for 30 feet (10 meters) in comparison

-There are different frequency bands:
+* There are different frequency bands:

     - US: (902 to 928 MHz)
     - EU: (863 to 870 MHz)